gmazzap/Faber/README.md

 When an instance of Faber is serialized and then unserialized, the serialized / unserialized object contains only the id and the hash of original objects, that being strings bring no problems.

-A little *sugar*: when Faber is instantiated using the `instance()` static method, serializing and then unserializing the instance variable will create an exact cloning of original object, because on wake up container state is cloned from saved instance:
+A little *sugar*: serializing and then unserializing the instance variable during same request will create an exact cloning of original object, because on wake up container state is cloned from saved instance:

-    $faber = GM\Faber::i( 'test' );
+    $faber = GM\Faber::i( 'test' ); // or $faber = new GM\Faber()

     $faber['foo'] = function() {
       return new Foo;